ChalmersLibrary/cth-dmps-api/README.md

 7. Open *app.js* and click *f5* to run the project.
 8. Go to localhost:3000 in your browser or REST client.

+A script for creating maDMP JSON records from DS Wizard is avilable at https://github.com/ChalmersLibrary/dsw2es.

 ## Documentation
 todo